 The 10 percent penalty on early withdrawals from a Roth IRA is waived if the money is used for qualified higher education expenses.
 The qualified expenses are the same as allowed under a 529 Plan.

 A UGMA/UTMA is an irrevocable gift to the child, which means they get the money at age 18 or 21, depending on state law.
 There are no restrictions on how the money is spent.
 But, Porter said, keep in mind that once ownership transfers, you’ll have no control over the money or how it’s spent.

 As it applies to both of these accounts, the beneficiary can’t be changed.

 It’s never too early or too late to start saving for college.
 Our team members will work with you to review your priorities and options and to make an informed decision on which savings plan is right for you.
 Find a representative to get started today.

 Securities and advisory services are offered through LPL Financial (LPL), a registered investment advisor and broker-dealer (member FINRA/SIPC).
 Insurance products are offered through LPL or its licensed affiliates.
 First Interstate Bank and First Interstate Investment Services are not registered as a broker-dealer or investment advisor.
 Registered representatives of LPL offer products and services using First Interstate Investment Services, and may also be employees of First Interstate Bank.
-These products and services are being offered through LPL or its affiliates, which are separate entities from, and not affiliates of, First Interstate Bank.
+These products and services are being offered through LPL or its affiliates, which are separate entities from, and not affiliates of, First Interstate Bank or First Interstate Investment Services.
 Securities and insurance offered through LPL or its affiliates are: